Our categories

 ► Step 2: masking before painting

-► Step 3: creating the decor
+► Step 3: creating the design

 ► Step 4: cutting

-► Step 5: Airbrush Painting on the Lexan
+► Step 5: Airbrush Painting on Lexan

 ► Step 6: final painting

-How to Paint Lexan and bodywork Miniature Cars
+How to Paint Lexan and Miniature Bodies?

 Step 1 / Preparing the Lexan before painting